How You Value Your Self as An Adult Comes from Your Childhood Experiences

 The truth is – how can you value anything or anyone, if you do not or cannot value your Self first?
 If you give endlessly and end up burnt out, slightly resentful and completely depleted – what is the story you’re telling your Self about your value?
 Is this the way you choose to value your Self?

 More importantly, is this what you’re teaching your children and our future generations in terms of how they should value themselves?
-It’s time to start breaking the cycles of generational patterns you were raised within, so that you can, as an adult redefine and teach your Self what it means to value your Self… your health, wellbeing, your time.
+It’s time to start breaking the cycles of generational patterns you were raised within, so that you can, as an adult redefine and teach your Self what it means to value your Self… your health, holistic wellbeing, your time.

 Let’s take a couple of examples… say you work your Self to burn out for your job, because you’ve grown up thinking you are your job – that your value lies within what you do.
 What about when you’re emotionally, physically and mentally exhausted?